 Refer to the figure or table by the figure or table number and tell your reader what to look out for, e.g. “The image in Figure 2 shows the structure of the gastrointestinal membrane in relation to extracellular fluid” or “Table 1 illustrates that 86% of radiology students believe that radiology has an important role in diagnosing COVID-19”.

-The following shows an example for a table taken from an online journal article.
+Example of a table taken from an online journal article

 Table from online journal article